Côtes-du-Rhône Villages AOC: Côtes du Rhône Villages with named village appellations

 Under stricter requirements than for the Côtes du Rhône Villages, 22 of the communes of the Côtes du Rhône Villages appellation are authorized to add their respective village name on the label.
 With around 5,500 hectares under cultivation, the average yield is 33 to 37 hectoliters per hectare.
 The minimum required alcoholic strength is fixed at 12.5% for the reds and 12% for the whites and rosés.

 Chusclan wines have been produced by both Roman legionaries and Benedictine monks and it was served at royal tables.
 Located to the west of the Rhône in the Gard département, the planted area covers 261 ha.in and around the villages of Chusclan, Codolet, Orsan, Saint-Etiennedes-Sorts and the town of Bagnols-sur-Cèze, and in 2023 produced 9,220 hectolitres.
 The Rosé wines, much in the minority since 1970 when producers turned their attention to reds, were granted named village status in 1967, and the reds were promoted in 1971.

 Gadagne near Avignon, is a full bodied left bank wine and is the most southerly of the named villages and centred around the Vaucluse villages and towns of Caumont-sur-Durance, Châteauneuf-de-Gadagne, Morières-lès-Avignon, Saint-Saturnin-lès-Avignon, and Vedène.
 The named village appellation covers red wine made mainly from Grenache noir, Mourvèdre, and Syrah, and was promoted in 2012.
 108 planted hectares produced 3,809 hectolitres in 2023.

 Laudun is one of the larger named villages, and also encompasses the communes of Saint-Victor-la-Coste and Tresques.
-Like Chusclan and other west bank wines, it has a has history centered around ancient vineyards established around 300-200 BC, and in 1375 wines from here were sent to the pope in Avignon.
+Like Chusclan and other west bank wines, it has a history centered around ancient vineyards established around 300-200 BC, and in 1375 wines from here were sent to the pope in Avignon.
 Later, in 1561, the wine was exported to Rome and when Louis XIII visited he tasted the white wine of Laudun.
 The famous and much sought after white wine accounts for around 30% of Laudun wines, but an average of only 6% is produced as a named village.
 Covering only 350 ha. in 2004, the vinyard expanded significantly over the following decade.
 By 2023 the cultivated area had increased to 591 hectares and produced 22,390 hectolitres.

 Massif d'Uchaux is produced in Lagarde-Paréol, Mondragon, Piolenc, Sérignan-du-Comtat and Uchaux in the department of Vaucluse, close to the Rhône and just north of Châteauneuf-du-Pape and Avignon.
 The red wine was upgraded to Côtes du Rhône Villages in 1983 and promoted to a named village in 2005.
 Grown on poor sandy and clay soils on calcerous limestone bedrock which together with an elevation of 100 to 280 meters, give this wine a character, unique among the village AOCs, of strawberry, raspberry, pepper, and nutmeg.